regarding "Reconciliation Elegy" (2012, rev. 2018)

 In summary, the piece is not so much about the meaning behind the painting (which is not for me to define) but the actual "looking-at" of the painting itself.
 Hence the title: regarding "Reconciliation Elegy" .
 It's my best attempt to capture the experience of seeing this huge visual expanse and trying to take it all in.
 I can say personally that the experience is humbling, due to the sheer size of the image.
 Rather than create a work for large musical forces, I thought it more appropriate to provide the commentary via a single, versatile voice - and the violin was the obvious choice here.
 The capabilities of the violin for conveying multiple distinct emotions and personalities makes it possible to capture the sizable landscape of sentiments that the painting represents.

 The piece was written for, and is dedicated to, friend and violinist Lauren Rausch who gave its premiere at the Peabody Conservatory in May 2012.
+It was revised in 2018 for presentation at the June in Buffalo festival, where it was performed by Courtney Orlando.

 (120 x 363 7/8 in.)